Johor–Singapore Causeway: World War II and post-war period

 The bridge remained in its war-torn state until the return of the British after the surrender of the Imperial Japanese forces.
-The girder bridge was replaced with two Bailey bridge extensions in February 1946, with the rubble of the demolished lift bridge cleared and the railway tracks re-laid.
-Reconstruction plans of lock channel and lift bridge were looked at in the late 1940s, but were subsequently shelved due to the demand for water passage through the Causeway wasn't substantial enough to justify the reconstruction costs.
+The girder bridge, now rotting, was replaced with two Bailey bridge extensions in February 1946, with the rubble of the demolished lift bridge cleared and the railway tracks re-laid.
+Reconstruction plans of lock channel and lift bridge were looked at in the late 1940s, but were subsequently shelved since demand for water passage through the Causeway wasn't substantial enough to justify the reconstruction costs.

 During the Malayan Emergency of 1948 to 1960, as a strategic conduit between Singapore and Malaya, travellers were subjected to stringent security measures to impede the movement of enemy combatants and weapons between Singapore and Malaya.
 The checks, together with attacks on railway lines further aggravated the traffic congestion on the Causeway.
 Additionally, the Causeway would be further congested during public holidays and festive seasons.